Garage Door Maintenance Tips

 4. Check Door Balance

-Periodically testing the balance of your door can prevent problems from occurring.
+Test the balance of your garage door periodically to help prevent problems.
 To do this:

-2. If you have a garage door opener, use the release mechanism so you can operate the door by hand when doing this test.
+2. Use the release mechanism on your garage door opener so you can operate the door by hand when doing this test.